 When looking for a good OBD2 scan tool, you should look for the most user-friendly, functional code readers that are also reasonably priced.

 You’ll need to decide which features are a priority for you before you make a purchase.
 For example, if your car is showing a trouble code that is manufacturer specific, you’ll need to buy a car scanner that can read that code.

 And now we will go into each tool:

 This is one of the best OBD2 scanners and has the most comprehensive basic enhancement features you will find on the market.

 Autel MaxiCOM MK808 is a perfect choice if you have a small workshop and are looking for a true high-performance diagnostic tool for car repair shops.

 It is suitable for a small workshop, not suitable for each family because its price is a big problem.

-Autel MaxiCom MK808 can read different control units in almost every car brand on the market because it has so many functions such as: the most needed coding & programming functions like service lamp reset. , Reset parking brake, programmable lock and more.
+Autel MaxiCom MK808 can read different control units in almost every car brand on the market because it has so many functions such as the most needed coding & programming functions like service lamp reset. , Reset parking brake, programmable lock, and more.

-With LED 7 touch screen comes with easy to use interface with A9 processor performance with Android OS.
+With LED 7 touch screen comes with easy to use interface with an A9 processor performance with Android OS.